yezato11/Rapport-Robot-II/README.md

 [3] M. Y. Baihaqi, A. Garcia Contreras, S. Kawano, and K. Yoshino, “Rapport-driven virtual agent: Rapport building dialogue strategy for improving user experience at first meeting,” in Interspeech 2024, 2024, pp. 4059–4063
 </p>

-### CommA
+### CSFS4o
 <p align="center">
   <img src="https://github.com/user-attachments/assets/0ff6a9c3-33e2-4944-a88a-b854cf789b61" alt="CommA">
 </p>
 <p align="justify">
-CommA demonstrates a robust ability to establish rapport by integrating proactive engagement, personalization, and frequent aizuchi responses.
-It effectively uses a rapport-building dialogue strategy tailored to the participant’s interests, such as Japanese players in Major League Baseball.
-CommA proactively explores the user's preferences by asking personalized questions, like recommending a team to watch and inquiring about favorite players.
+CSFS4o demonstrates a robust ability to establish rapport by integrating proactive engagement, personalization, and frequent aizuchi responses into rapport building dialogue strategy (RBDS).
+It effectively uses RBDS tailored to the participant’s interests, such as Japanese players in Major League Baseball.
+CSFS4o proactively explores the user's preferences by asking personalized questions, like recommending a team to watch and inquiring about favorite players.
 Additionally, it shares a very specific story about a friend who watched the participant's favorite player, creating a personal connection.
 These behaviors make the conversation flow more naturally, easier to follow, align closely with the user’s interests, and ultimately foster a higher level of rapport.
 </p>

-### CommO
+### CSFS35
 <p align="center">
   <img src="https://github.com/user-attachments/assets/9907ac48-cafc-4c1a-a6d9-60b6b2854820" alt="CommI">
 </p>
 <p align="justify">
-CommO incorporates aizuchi and proactive behavior, demonstrating the utilization of rapport-building strategy and follow-up questions.
+CSFS35 incorporates aizuchi and proactive behavior, demonstrating the utilization of RBDS and follow-up questions.
 While it effectively sustains the conversation by introducing new topics, such as sightseeing in New York, its limitations become evident.
 The reliance on GPT-3.5 Turbo hinders its ability to fully understand context and limits its capacity to provide in-depth responses or specific information, due to the model's restricted knowledge.
-As a result, CommO remains proactive and uses aizuchi but lacks the level of deep personalization seen in CommA.
+As a result, CSFS35 remains proactive and uses aizuchi but lacks the level of deep personalization seen in CSFS4o.
 </p>

-### CommI
+### ORG4o
 <p align="center">
   <img src="https://github.com/user-attachments/assets/0a69e032-7efc-4646-9bb6-fce61847a424" alt="CommO">
 </p>
 <p align="justify">
-CommI leverages the strengths of GPT-4o, offering thoughtful and creative responses.
+ORG4o leverages the original RBDS with the strengths of GPT-4o, offering thoughtful and creative responses.
 It employs a rapport-building dialogue strategy with specific details, such as Yankee Stadium, and highlights unique aspects of New York, like its culinary offerings and cinematic charm.
-However, it falls short of being as personally engaging as CommA, primarily due to its lack of proactive exploration of the user’s interests.
-For example, while CommI shares a story about a friend, it does not delve into the same level of personalized detail seen in CommA.
-Additionally, CommI uses minimal aizuchi, which affects its ability to maintain a fluid conversation.
+However, it falls short of being as personally engaging as CSFS4o, primarily due to its lack of proactive exploration of the user’s interests.
+For example, while ORG4o shares a story about a friend, it does not delve into the same level of personalized detail seen in CSFS4o.
+Additionally, ORG4o uses minimal aizuchi, which affects its ability to maintain a fluid conversation.
 </p>

-### CommE
+### ORG35
 <p align="center">
   <img src="https://github.com/user-attachments/assets/67c43f6c-2ae0-49ce-b272-9ad6a07a6edd" alt="CommE">
 </p>
 <p align="justify">
-CommE serves as the baseline, reflecting the limitations of the older prompt with GPT-3.5 Turbo.
-While its responses are conversational, they lack the personalization and proactivity, resulting in a more generic interaction.
-CommE focuses mainly on delivering factual or encouraging statements, without exploring the participant's interests or delving into the specifics of the destination.
+ORG35 serves as the baseline, reflecting the limitations of the original RBDS with GPT-3.5 Turbo.
+While its responses are conversational, they lack personalization and proactivity, resulting in a more generic interaction.
+ORG35 focuses mainly on delivering factual or encouraging statements, without exploring the participant's interests or delving into the specifics of the destination.
 This approach creates a functional, yet less engaging, conversational experience.
 </p>